JamieMagee/katmagee.net/site/content/case-studies/future-of-cooking.md

 ![Cleaning is boring](img/future-of-cooking-cleaning.png)

-We printed over 100 copies, helping our sales teams around the globe spark conversations with new and existing clients and ultimately drive sales.
+After a successful client meeting in Copenhagen, we printed 100 copies to share with our sales team around the globe.
+The white paper helped them spark conversations with new and existing clients to drive sales.

 I also helped the global marketing team adapt this valuable thought leadership content into a series of [blogs](https://medium.designit.com/the-future-of-cooking-part-1-change-drivers-389a75bc4747) and [social media posts](https://www.instagram.com/p/Bul2Iwcg1U2/?utm_source=ig_web_copy_link) to further engage Designit's audience online.